Biotech97/BIOC3301/README.md

 The indew.html file is a link to all the output from the core_analysis script, it gives alpha, beta, and taxonomy diversity

-The outline file is a summary of all the scripts run on Cartesius
+The scripts summary file outline of all the scripts run on Cartesius